Top 10 Sexiest Pics Of Jaime King On Instagram

 King’s new zombie apocalypse series, whose first season was released on April 11, has received the stamp of approval from the master of horror himself, Stephen King, who tweeted that “showrunners could learn a lot from this,” as Metro reported.
 The series begins with King’s character Rose desperately urging her daughter to pack her bag so that they can leave the house and head to the military convoy down the road to escape their town.

-To help celebrate King in her new chapter of feeling sexier, smarter and turned on, here are some of her sexiest photos on Instagram.
+To help celebrate King in her new chapter of feeling sexier, smarter, and turned on, here are some of her sexiest photos on Instagram.

 No. 1: Flamingos

-In March, the actress took to the popular social media platform to share a snapshot of herself in mint colored lingerie as she sat in the grass amid pink flamingos.
+In March, the actress took to the popular social media platform to share a snapshot of herself in mint-colored lingerie as she sat in the grass amid pink flamingos.

 No. 2: Wallpaper